 In GReAT, Patrick focused on research related to connected devices, the Internet of Things, critical infrastructure, and cryptography.
 He is a founding board member of the Securing Smart Cities initiative.

-Patrick’s research has been cited by many universities, governmental organizations such as the European Union’s Network and Information Security Agency (ENISA,) as well as industry, and featured in many popular media outlets worldwide including CBS, ABC, NBC, FOX, CNN, Forbes, Newsweek, The Wall Street Journal, and The New York Times in the U.S., and DR, Berlingske, and Science Illustrated in Scandinavia.
-Many patents have been filed listing Patrick as an inventor.
+Patrick’s research has been cited by many universities, governmental organizations such as the European Union’s Network and Information Security Agency (ENISA,) as well as industry, and featured in many popular media outlets worldwide including CBS, ABC, NBC, FOX, CNN, Fortune, Forbes, Newsweek, The Wall Street Journal, and The New York Times in the U.S., and DR, Berlingske, and Science Illustrated in Scandinavia.

 Patrick can be reached by email to contact at this domain name.
 For press inquiries, please contact press at this domain name.

 The statements published on this website do not reflect the position of any past or current employer unless otherwise is explicitly stated.
 Please do not present them as if they do.